Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 - Provisioned a tenant
 :::

 ThriveStack provisions tenant data and sends it to your application.
-Once you recieve the tenant data, you can provision the tenant at your end, if you choose to.
+Once you receive the tenant data, you can provision the tenant at your end, if you choose to.
-At this point, ThriveStack would be waiting for the acknowledgement from your application.
+At this point, ThriveStack will be waiting for the acknowledgement from your application.

 This happens in two steps,

 ** a.
-Configure webhook to recieve tenant data **
+Configure webhook to receive tenant data **

 // TODO: Add a correct link